zweckj/pylamarzocco/README.md

 Some commands, like turning the machine on and off are always sent through bluetooth whenever possible.
 The available bluetooth characteristics are described in [bluetooth_characteristics](docs/bluetooth_characteristics.md).
 The class `LaMarzoccoBluetoothClient` discovers any bluetooth devices connects to it.
 Then we can send local bluetooth commands.

-To use Bluetooth you can either init LMCloud with
+To use Bluetooth you can either init pylamarzocco with

 ```python
     if bluetooth_devices := LaMarzoccoBluetoothClient.discover_devices():